 Large organizations can acquire vast amounts of data, documents, files, and more.
 This data could be generated and stored in many places, including on company PCs, in the cloud, document scanners, and servers.

-The foundations for enterprise search were laid out all the way back in 1948, at the Royal Society Scientific Information Conference.
+The foundations for enterprise search engines were laid out all the way back in 1948, at the Royal Society Scientific Information Conference.
 Attendees and thought leaders at the time realized that a huge amount of data was going to be generated in the future.
 Organizing all of this data would present a serious challenge.

 By the 1960s, computer systems were advancing at a rapid pace and search solutions began to appear.
 In 1967, the ORBIT online search service was launched, allowing researchers to quickly search through databases to find research literature.